Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are a few business loan brokers available so make sure you compare your options before you apply.
 You can look at:

 - Approval rates.
 Some brokers may have higher approval rates than others – meaning their clients get the loans they apply for.

 - Personal service.
 If personal service is important to you, like having a dedicated broker on your account, then check that the brokerage offers this.

 - Fees.
 Does the broker charge you any fees, or are their services free to use?

 - Lending panel.
 Many brokers outline some of their lending panel before you apply.
 Have a look at the breadth of the panel and see if the lenders would suit your needs.

 - Type of business it services.
-Does the broker specialise in a particular type of business or industry?
+Does the broker specialize in a particular type of business or industry?

 Business loan broker vs. business loan marketplace